manjymon/UP2019/exercises/10.5 - Bonus Algorithms/README.md

  - Consider a circle with center (0.5, 0.5) and radius 0.5 inside it
  - Generate *attempts* number of points **inside** the square
  - Count the amount of points that are also inside the circle
- - The ratio between the points inside the circle and all points should be PI / 4
+ - The ratio between the points inside the circle and all points should be approximately PI / 4

 #### Example